jbannick/hellokata-java/src/modules/usinglibs/hellomodusinglibs/README.md

 ```

 WARNING: Jackson's databind for versions 2.9.1 - 2.9.5 DO NOT WORK here.
 Specifically, Java can not find the jackson.databind module.
+So we use version 2.9.0.

 Here we make all of these libraries into Automatic modules.